-Email service providers like MailChimp and Constant Contact are great tools for mid-sized and small businesses alike.
-However, large enterprises need more specialized enterprise email marketing platforms that can handle the vast amount of data and subscribers that enterprise marketers deal with.
+Email service providers like MailChimp and Constant Contact are great tools for mid-market and small businesses alike.
+However, global organizations and other enterprises need more specialized enterprise email marketing platforms that can handle the vast amount of data and subscribers that enterprise marketers deal with.

-When it comes to the difference between email marketing platforms designed for SMBs vs enterprises, the main difference comes down to the available features.
-As you can imagine, enterprise email marketing platforms offer a wider variety of features than those for SMBs do.
+The difference between email marketing platforms designed for SMBs and enterprises comes down to the available features.
+As you can imagine, enterprise email platforms offer a wider variety of features than those designed for SMBs.
 Additionally, these features are often more powerful, e.g., they can handle a greater volume of data.
 These features typically come at a higher price point, because an enterprise can afford the powerful engine they provide.

 One of the most common differences is the amount of lead storage.
-Since enterprises generally market to many more people, they need more lead storage than their SMB counterparts.
-Similarly, this higher amount of leads requires segmentation in order to send the right messages to the right people at an appropriate phase in the sales funnel.
+Since enterprises generally market to many more people, they need greater storage capabilities than their SMB counterparts.
+Similarly, this higher quantity of leads requires segmentation in order to send the right messages to the right people at an appropriate phase in the sales funnel.
 Although some SMB email marketing solutions offer segmentation features, those in enterprise platforms are often better due to the simple factor of resources.

-So now that you know what makes an enterprise email marketing platform suitable for an enterprise, let’s look at the top vendors.
-We gathered a shortlist of the best enterprise email marketing solutions, so you can start your search to find your best-fit software.
-In no particular order, here are the top six:
+Now that you know what makes enterprise email software specifically suitable for an enterprise, let’s look at the top vendors.
+We gathered a shortlist of the best enterprise email service providers so you can start your search to find your best-fit software.
+Here are the top six in no particular order:

-It’s rare to find a list of top marketing software that doesn’t feature at least one Salesforce product.
+It’s rare to find a list of best email marketing solutions that doesn’t feature at least one Salesforce product.
 This list is no exception.

-Marketo is one of those vendors whose software fulfills the needs of a range of business sizes.
+Marketo is one of those software products that fulfills the needs of a range of business sizes.
 Although it offers affordable options for small to mid-sized businesses, it’s no slouch when it comes to robust enterprise email marketing capabilities.

 Marketo emphasizes learning about your customers.
 They want to make sure you don’t make the mistake of sending a generic bulk email to your entire email list.
 Rather, they want to help you segment your customers and leads so that you can send them the most relevant content possible.